 How does the lack of hipbelt impact its functionality as an everyday backpack?
 I think that depends on what you carry around every day.
 If it’s just your laptop, tablet, wallet, and a couple of other necessities, then you’ll be fine.
 But if you carry a lot of books or a heavy camera with all the necessary equipment, you will get sore shoulders from time to time.

 It is important that everyday backpacks have decent organizational features.
 Which means multiple pockets, and at least one laptop sleeve.

-In this section, I will show you what organizational features this backpacks boasts.
+In this section, I will show you what organizational features this backpack boasts.
 Spoiler alert – I love them!

-The main compartment of this backpack features three-zipper opening.
-First you unzip the side zippers, and that removes the top of the backpack.
-It gives you a good overview of the things at the top of the main compartment, and gives you easy access to all the pockets and sleeves.
+The main compartment of this backpack features a three-zipper opening.
+First, you unzip the side zippers, and that removes the top of the backpack.
+It gives you a good overview of the things at the top of the main compartment and gives you easy access to all the pockets and sleeves.

 The best thing about this backpack is that you can’t get to the puller of the vertical zipper without unzipping the top of the backpack.
 This also makes the main compartment of the Urban Assault extremely safe – I seriously doubt a thief could manage to get to all three zippers without you noticing.

 The main compartment is also pretty spacious.
 With a capacity of 21 liters, there’s definitely enough space for all your everyday necessities.
 Or even some clothes for a weekend getaway.

 This backpack has two sleeves for your tech – a must on any good everyday backpack.
 Both are padded and there’s a divider between them.